software-patterns/workshop/patterns/logic-dependency-boundary.md

 a clearly-defined boundary between domain-logic code and code that depends on services and state that are outside your control.

+The impetus for writing up this pattern came from a conversation with @pgoodwin.

 ---

 **How many times have you looked at code and wondered if it would touch the database if you ran it?**